GameAISchool2025members/SixNonBlondes/README.md

 ## Team 🧑‍🚀🧑‍🔬
 We are SixNonBlondes, aka:

-🇮🇹 4xItalians (Mama mia 🤌)
+🇮🇹 Nini, Zozo and Teo (honorific mention to Toto) - Mama mia 🤌.

-🇪🇸 1xSpaniards
+🇪🇸 Yei

-🇵🇪 1xPeruvians
+🇵🇪 Dani

-🇬🇧 1xScottish people
+🇬🇧 Vin

 No blondes were involved in the making of this game.
 The only blondes involved were the beers.
 And they were deeply appreciated. 🍻